WCSCourses/HelminthBioinformatics_2023/manuals/module_8_project/module_8_project.md

 ```

+3. map the reads to the mitochondrial genome.
+Hint: modify the ```for loop``` in the genetic variaiton module.
 3. Call variants
 4. perform a PCA analysis of SNP variants
 5. Colour the PCA by different grouping factors - you will need to make a metadata table.
 Hint: look closely at the sample names